stoyan-stoyanov/vibeflow/README.md

-# 🚀💥 yololang: from Docstring to Done.
+# 🚀💥 yololang
+## From docstrings to done.
 Sometimes.
 Life's too short for boilerplate. `yololang` is a python package for developers who have too much trust in AI and are not afraid to move fast and break things with AI slop.
-`yololang` generates function implementations from stubs, using your type hints and docstrings as the absolute, unquestionable truth.
+`yololang` generates function implementations from stubs, using your type hints and docstrings.
 Stop implementing, start believing.
-It's the ultimate tool for rapid prototyping when your need for speed outweighs your fear of beautifully crafted AI slop.
+It's the ultimate tool for rapid prototyping when your need for speed outweighs your fear of beautifully crafted AI spaghetti code.

 ## Features